Mattixonix/real-estate-manager/readme.md

   </ul>
   <p>
     10 imperfect images generated by AI were used to create the entities.
 The Visualization module has an additional coordinate field and if it is already enabled or it is enabled later, the Demo module fills these fields with the appropriate data.
-You can use the data by using the Presentation modules block to display it or for presentation purposes.
+The user can use the data by using the Presentation modules block to display it or for presentation purposes.
   </p>
 </p>
 <h2>Feature of module</h2>
 <p>
-  Plan for future of this module include at least two more presentation plugins.
+  Plan for the future of this module includes at least two more presentation plugins.
   <ul>
     <li>
-      First for search engine base on integer entities fields, view by jQuery UI Sliders, presenting real estates as tiles.
+      First, for search engine based on integer entities fields, displayed by jQuery UI Sliders, presenting real estates as tiles.
     </li>
     <li>
-      Second for diplay map of the vicinity area, with configurable points to set such as restaurants, shops etc. base on Leaflet library.
+      Second, for display a map of the vicinity area, with configurable points to set such as restaurants, shops etc. based on Leaflet library.
     </li>
   </ul>
-  If you want to help me on this, please contact me.
+  If you want to help me with this, please contact me.
 <p>